trhodeos/avettbrotherstabs/Left_on_Laura,_Left_on_Lisa.md

+---
+layout: tab
+title: Left on Laura, Left on Lisa
+---
 # Left on Laura, Left on Lisa

 This is the chord played at the beginning and between the verses.
 Just a